computations/SunStar/doc/writeup.md

 Introduction
 ===============================================================================

-\texttt{SunStar}[^SunStar_name] is a program designed to infer the support for a species tree that has been inferred from gene trees via the STAR method.
+\texttt{SunStar}[^SunStar_name] is a program designed to investigate the support for a species tree that has been inferred from gene trees via the STAR method.

 [^SunStar_name]: The name is a slight pun on G-STAR, the original name for this project.
 The sun that earth orbits is a g-class star, therefore \SunStar.